UCSD-CSS-001/ucsd-css-001.github.io/course/syllabus.md

 ### Basis

 You are evaluated based on:
 - 45% 4 bi-weekly problem sets
-- 15% final (week 10)
+- 40% 9 labs  (1 per week, starting Week 2)
-- 40% 10 labs  (1 per week)
+- 15% final (due Friday March 11, 2022, end of week 10)

 **Labs:** Labs are short exercises designed to be completed during the scheduled lab time, with interactive help from the TA and other students.
 Labs are completed by turning them in on datahub.
 Labs are due by the end of the day following lab (e.g., a Tuesday lab is due by end of day Wednesday).
 This window is wide so that people who cannot attend lab, or otherwise do not complete the work during lab, can submit on their own schedule.
-That said, *it is very much advised that you attend lab to complete the activities and get interactive help!*
+That said, *it is strongly advised that you attend lab to complete the activities and get interactive help!*

 **Problem Sets:** Are longer, bi-weekly assignments.
-They are due by the end of the day every other Monday.
-You are to complete each problem set **on your own** (i.e., these are not group projects).
-You are advised to *start early*
+They are due by the end of the day (11:59PM) every other Monday (see above table for exact due dates).
+You are to complete each problem set **on your own** (i.e., these are not group projects, and you are not allowed to seek help from classmates or anyone else).
+You are advised to *start early* so that you can do the easier problems to get credit and so that you can identify and set aside extra time for the problems that are hardest for you.

-**Final:** The final is a more involved, more integrated problem set, due at the end of week 10.
+**Final:** The final is a more involved, more integrated problem set and will be cumulative (as will all the other problem sets given the cumulative nature of programming).
+The final problem set will be due at the end of week 10 (11:59PM on Friday, March 11th, 2022).

-**Pro-Social Behavior:** While not graded, all students are encouraged to help the instructors and other students, and generally to support a positive class environment.
-This includes things like: showing up and participating during lectures and labs, participating in slack discussion (asking good questions, answering others' questions), demonstrating an interest in learning, not just maximizing your grade, etc.
+**Pro-Social Behavior:** While not a graded component of the class, all students are encouraged to help other students and the instructors.
+Most importantly, **everyone is expected to contribute to a supportive and positive class environment**.
+Programming can be very intimidating, and my expectation is that all questions and communications will be treated with respect, patience, and honest attempts to answer.
+This includes things like: showing up and participating during lectures and labs, participating in slack discussion (asking well thought-out questions, answering others' questions), demonstrating an interest in learning, not just maximizing your grade, etc.

 ### Letter grades

 Letter grades will be based on the percentage of total points earned across the items above.
-Having encoded the percentage in the variable `percent`, we can obtain the grade as follows:
+Standard grading scale with 90-100 an A, 80-89.9999 a B and so forth.
+Each letter grade will be further broken into +'s and -'s based on which third of the interval you are in (e.g., a 92% would be an A-, and 85 would be a B, and a 82% would be a B-).
+More formally, if we encode the percentage of total points that you earn in the variable `percent`, you can obtain your grade using the following python code:

 ```python
 if percent >= 90: